 Fact Sheet #78B: Recruiting Requirements under the H-2B Program

-This fact sheet provides general information concerning employers’ recruiting requirements for prospective workers under the H-2B program.
+This fact sheet provides general information concerning employers’ recruiting requirements for prospective workers under the H-2B program for H-2B applications submitted on or after April 29, 2015.
 An employer seeking H-2B certification by submitting an Application for Temporary Employment Certification (Application) must agree as part of the Application to comply with the following requirements.

 What are the requirements for prospective H-2B employers to recruit U.S. workers?